 Your short name will allow you to do more with your local Google listing and on Google Maps.
-It makes it easy to give customers a way to find your Google My Business Profile.
+It makes it easy to give customers a way to find your Google Business Profile.
 It is also a great promotional and branding tool.
 You can use the link anywhere from business cards and ads to social media and location pages.

 Why You Need to Claim Yours Now

-Claiming your Google My Business short name immediately will give you the best chance at getting the URL you want-one that relates most to your business.
+Claiming your Google Business Profile short name immediately will give you the best chance at getting the URL you want-one that relates most to your business.
 You risk losing the best possible short name that packs the most SEO punch by not acting fast.
 You also risk losing your short name to a competitor or someone posing as your business.